Rust Grip®: 15+ Year Anti-Corrosion/Anti-Rust and Encapsulation Coating

 When other corrosion coatings are applied to surfaces after a completed white metal blast, corrosion redevelops after only 6 months to 2 years under the coating film, causing bubbles on the surface from the corrosion off-gassing.

 Rust Grip® has been tested with many state D.O.T.’s nationwide to prove penetration over existing red lead and encapsulation.
 The existing red lead had a 100 psi pull test.
 After encapsulation with Rust Grip®, the pull test was 580psi on the same surface.
 No other coating in the market has shown these results in either laboratory testing or actual field testing with state D.O.T.’s.
 Rust Grip® does not require a topcoat and, therefore, can be a single-coat system, saving up to 60% on coating bridges for state D.O.T.’s.

 Galvanized metal and re-galvanized metal has been hot pressure treated with zinc oils.
 Galvanization doesn’t anchor itself inside the pores, but stays on the surface.
-Galvanized metal lacks the strength and durability of Rust Grip® and can start to re-corrode in as little as 2 years.
+Therefore, galvanized metal lacks the strength and durability of Rust Grip® and can start to re-corrode in as little as 2 years.
 In hot climates (as per US Government Reports), the galvanized metal will crack, peel and deteriorate quickly.

 A surface coated with Rust Grip® is strong and resilient.
 Rust Grip® is a durable coating that offers long life in extreme conditions, outperforming galvanized surfaces.
 It can last 15 years or more in the toughest environments without a topcoat.

 1. What surfaces can Rust Grip® be applied to?